Correctional Health

 LGBTQIA

-The goal of the Grief and Trauma Division is to raise awareness within the Black Community of the effects of unadressed grief and trauma.
+The goal of the Grief and Trauma Division is to raise awareness within the Black community of the effects of unaddressed grief and trauma.

 Afro-Latino

-The term Afro-Latino usually refers to those of African descent from Hispanic countries or countries of South American, Central America and the Caribbean that speak Spanish.
+The term Afro-Latino usually refers to those of African descent from Hispanic countries or countries of South America, Central America, and the Caribbean that speak Spanish.
 The Afro-Latino Division has been established for those with interest in supporting both therapists and clients of Afro-Latino descent.
-NABC seeks to acknowledge and honor their diverse views of racial identity, reflecting the complex and varied nature of race and identity among Latinos by providing advocacy, support and facilitating communication.
+NABC seeks to acknowledge and honor their diverse views of racial identity, reflecting the complex and varied nature of race and identity among Latinos by providing advocacy, support, and facilitating communication.

 Men